Adaptive Decoding Mechanisms for UAV-enabled Double-Uplink Coordinated NOMA: System Model

 \subsection{The Proposed ADM}

-Note that with the proposed D-UL transmission, the performance of $\centeruser$ is not compromised by time-division in DF relaying as is used in conventional relaying schemes, and the severe fading conditions experienced by $\edgeuser$ can be remedied, guaranteeing a reliable communication.
-Such an application of this scheme is employed when the delay-limited service-based UE-$\centeruser$ requires high data rate (e.g. video streaming services), whereas the delay-tolerant service-based UE-$\edgeuser$ demands a reliable communication.
+Note that with the proposed DUL transmission, the performance of $\centeruser$ is not compromised by time-division in Decode-and-Forward (DF) relaying as is used in conventional relaying schemes, and the severe fading conditions experienced by $\edgeuser$ can be remedied, guaranteeing a reliable communication.
+Such an application of this scheme is employed when the delay-limited service-based $\centeruser$ requires high data rate (e.g., video streaming services), whereas the delay-tolerant service-based $\edgeuser$ demands a reliable communication.

-\subsection{The First UL Phase}
+\subsubsection{The First UL Phase}

 Following the settings of PD-NOMA-aided uplink transmission \cite{MeiJSTSP2019} during the first phase, $\edgeuser$ and $\centeruser$ simultaneously transmit $x_{\edgeuser}$ and $x^{[1]}_{\centeruser}$ to $\uav$ and $\fusioncenter$, respectively.
 The transmission powers of $\edgeuser$ and $\centeruser$ are denoted by $P^{[1]}_{\centeruser}$ and $P_{\edgeuser}$, respectively, where $P^{[1]}_{\centeruser} + P_{\edgeuser} \le P^{[1]}_{\max}$ with $P^{[1]}_{\max}$ being the maximum power budget in the first phase.
 Hence, the received signals at $\uav$ and $\fusioncenter$ are, respectively, formulated as